What You Need to Remember for Negotiating Your Full Pay Package

 Change from Worker to Partner

 Leaders respect business partners, not polite people asking for handouts.
 Falling into the AMATEUR_MISTAKE of arguing over basic salary makes you look like a fixed expense.
-By making the SMART_CHANGE, you show you are a high-value person who cares most about getting results.
+Making the SMART_CHANGE shows you are a high-value person who cares about results.

 Design Your Partnership